-The term “latch-key kid” came from them since many had two working parents and would come home to empty houses after school before their parents came home from work.
-For this reason, members of this generation are extremely independent and dislike being closely managed.
+The Gen Xers, born between 1965 and 1980, are sometimes overlooked because they are outnumbered by both their preceding and following generational counterparts.
+The term “latch-key kid” originated with them since many had two working parents and would come home to empty houses after school before their parents came home from work.
+For this reason, many members of this generation are extremely independent and dislike being closely managed.

 And while the following generations get all the credit for being technologically savvy, Gen Xers are pretty up-to-date on the latest technological advancements as well.

-Millennials differ from previous generations in their affinity for teamwork.
+There is some disagreement over where this generation starts and ends, but Millennials are generally considered to include those born from 1980 to 2000.
+In the past they have been stereotypes as self-involved, somewhat lazy individuals wreaking havoc upon the American economy, but they are also are known for their teamwork.
 They have been multi-tasking since a young age and hate being bored.
-Millennials also require a lot of feedback from managers and they enjoy both validation and criticism of their work.
+Millennials also require a lot of feedback from managers and enjoy both validation and critiquing of their work.

 Another distinguishing factor of Millennials from preceding generations is their view of a work-life balance.
 Millennials value their time outside of the office and generally support more flexible working hours.
 This is not to say that they don’t get their work done; they are highly efficient but, after completing tasks, do not believe in remaining in the office just to kill time.